Ahh, making art with kids.

-Watching them work, sometimes biting their lip in concentration, creating something new.
+There’s nothing like watching them work, fully engaged, creating something brand new.
 It’s a pretty great way to watch them grow.

-I love it too, but if you are an already overworked teacher, then I’m guessing you may have trouble doing this as often as you would like.
+If you are like most overworked teachers though, without a lot of resources, then I’m guessing you may have trouble doing this as often as you would like.

-Well, art projects with elementary students don’t have to be time consuming, or expensive.
-You just need to have projects and materials that show off the best of what they can do.
-And believe me, they absolutely CAN create art that takes your breath away with it’s color and whimsy.
-They just need some inspiration and supplies that support their creativity.
+What you need are projects and materials that show off the best of what kids can do.
+And believe me, they absolutely CAN create art that takes your breath away if given the chance.
+You just need some inspiration that supports their amazing creativity.

-As a former classroom art teacher, my goal is to collect and share the projects that support this mission, so art moves from being a special occasion, to an everyday kind of thing.
+As a former classroom art teacher with over 15 years of experience, my goal is to continue to create and collect projects that support this mission.
+It’s all about making art an everyday kind of thing, instead of just for special occasions.

 — Kathy Barbro,